jcausey-astate/quarto-exam-typst/templates/exam-typst/typst-template.typ

 #let vf() = v(1fr)

 // State variable to track the default question width mode
+#let exam-question-display-state = state("exam-question-display", "wide")

+// State variable to track the question column width (in narrow mode)
-#let exam-question-width-state = state("exam-question-width", "wide")
+#let exam-question-width-state = state("exam-question-width", 2.37in)

 // State variable to track when we're in a force-wide context (like instructions)
 #let force-wide-state = state("force-wide", false)